rudashi/collection/README.md

 // [ 4, 4, 4 ]
 ```
 ### filter()
-Returns new instance with all elements that pass the test implemented by the provided callback.
+Returns a new instance with all elements that pass the test implemented by the provided callback.
 ```php
 new \Rudashi\Map(['a', 'b', 'c'])->filter(fn($v) => $v !== 'a');
 // [ 'b', 'c' ]